 You might also have noticed Delicious Everyday is looking a little different today.
 I’ve been musing over updating the design for a while, but wasn’t sure what direction I wanted to go in.
 After a lot of playing about I’ve come up with something I like, for now anyway, and I hope you do to.
 What do you think of Delicious Everyday’s mini makeover?
 By the way, speaking of makeovers, Delicious Everyday’s Facebook page has been updated too to utilise the new Facebook Timeline functionality.
 Head over and check it out and tell me what you think.

-Adapted from Nigella Lawson's Chocolate Orange Cake from Feast Note due to cooking the lemons this cake has more of a bitter lemon flavour than the fresh zing of lemon.
+Adapted from Nigella Lawson's Chocolate Orange Cake from Feast.
+Note due to cooking the lemons this cake has more of a bitter lemon flavour than the fresh zing of lemon.
 It's not your traditional sweet lemon cake.

 - 6 eggs